-You may have noticed Draper City Public Works vehicles spreading liquid on the roads prior to a storm as part of the Salt Brine De-icing Program.
-Below are a list of FAQs about the process and materials used.
+You may have noticed Draper City Public Works vehicles spreading liquid on the roads before a storm as part of the Salt Brine Deicing Program.
+Below is a list of frequently asked questions about the process and materials used.

 • Salt brine is water saturated with sodium chloride, or more simply, rock salt dissolved in water.